 Pulmonary valve stenosis ranges from mild to severe.
 Some people with mild pulmonary valve stenosis don't have symptoms.
 They may need only occasional health checkups.
 Moderate and severe pulmonary valve stenosis may need a procedure to repair or replace the valve.

-Pulmonary valve stenosis signs and symptoms vary, depending on the extent of the obstruction.
-People with mild pulmonary stenosis usually don't have symptoms.
-Those with more significant stenosis often may first notice symptoms while exercising.
+Pulmonary valve stenosis symptoms depend on how much blood flow is blocked.
+Some people with mild pulmonary stenosis do not have symptoms.
+Those with more-severe pulmonary stenosis may first notice symptoms while exercising.

 When to see a doctor